How to Remove Special Characters in Excel

 Formula of LEFT, and LEN to erase characters from left side

-• Hence, press ENTER key from the keyboard and pull the “Fill Handle” down to fill all the columns.
+• Press ENTER and pull the “Fill Handle” down to fill the column.

 Final result removing special characters from the left hand side